opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::clearBuffers
 ++++++++++++++++++++

-.. ocv:function:: void cv::Retina::clearBuffers()
+.. ocv:function:: void Retina::clearBuffers()

     Clears all retina buffers (equivalent to opening the eyes after a long period of eye close ;o) whatchout the temporal transition occuring just after this method call.

 Retina::getParvo
 ++++++++++++++++

-.. ocv:function:: void cv::Retina::getParvo(Mat & retinaOutput_parvo)
+.. ocv:function:: void Retina::getParvo( Mat & retinaOutput_parvo )
-.. ocv:function:: void cv::Retina::getParvo(std::valarray< float > & retinaOutput_parvo )
+.. ocv:function:: void Retina::getParvo( std::valarray<float> & retinaOutput_parvo )
+.. ocv:function:: const std::valarray<float> & Retina::getParvo() const

     Accessor of the details channel of the retina (models foveal vision)

     :param retinaOutput_parvo: the output buffer (reallocated if necessary), format can be :

-        * a cv::Mat, this output is rescaled for standard 8bits image processing use in OpenCV
+        * a Mat, this output is rescaled for standard 8bits image processing use in OpenCV

         * a 1D std::valarray Buffer (encoding is R1, R2, ...
 Rn), this output is the original retina filter model output, without any quantification or rescaling

 Retina::getMagno
 ++++++++++++++++

-.. ocv:function:: void cv::Retina::getMagno(Mat & retinaOutput_magno)
+.. ocv:function:: void Retina::getMagno( Mat & retinaOutput_magno )
-.. ocv:function:: void cv::Retina::getMagno(std::valarray< float > & retinaOutput_magno)
+.. ocv:function:: void Retina::getMagno( std::valarray<float> & retinaOutput_magno )
+.. ocv:function:: const std::valarray<float> & Retina::getMagno() const

     Accessor of the motion channel of the retina (models peripheral vision)

     :param retinaOutput_magno: the output buffer (reallocated if necessary), format can be :

-        * a cv::Mat, this output is rescaled for standard 8bits image processing use in OpenCV
+        * a Mat, this output is rescaled for standard 8bits image processing use in OpenCV

         * a 1D std::valarray Buffer (encoding is R1, R2, ...
 Rn), this output is the original retina filter model output, without any quantification or rescaling

 Retina::getParameters
 +++++++++++++++++++++

-.. ocv:function:: struct Retina::RetinaParameters cv::Retina::getParameters()
+.. ocv:function:: struct Retina::RetinaParameters Retina::getParameters()

     Retrieve the current parameters values in a *Retina::RetinaParameters* structure